eProsima/DDS-Router/docs/rst/user_manual/configuration.rst

 #############

 A |ddsrouter| is configured by a *.yaml* configuration file.
 This *.yaml* file contains all the information regarding the |ddsrouter| configuration, such as topics filtering and :term:`Participants <Participant>` configurations.
-Configuration files may be easily validated by using the :ref:`yaml_validator` tool.

 .. contents::
     :local: